One of the best hikes in the world

 - speak conversational Spanish if you want to do the trek on your own

-- this hike is in the middle of nowhere
+- this hike is in the wilderness

 - If the weather turns bad, as it likely will, it may be epic